PriceBlocs/react-priceblocs-js/README.md

 - Use the `billing` function from context to start a new Stripe billing portal session
 - A valid customer id is required to start a new session
 - By default, we will use the customer in context if you have initiated PriceBlocs with a valid customer
-- Otherwise you can pass a customer parameter into the billing call
+  - Otherwise you can pass a specific customer id parameter into the billing call

 ```javascript
 const { billing } = usePriceBlocsContext()